You can create a profile and work on your application at any time. You should provide

 GRE General Test (GRE): The GRE is composed of verbal, quantitative and analytical sections.
 You may learn more about the test on the GRE website.
 If you have taken the test more than once, the admissions committee will only take into consideration your highest overall score.
 To have test scores sent, the institutional/program code for the Moore School's MBA programs is: 5818.

 The full-time MBA admissions committee considers candidates with competitive test scores, along with the quality and rigor of their undergraduate institution and degree program, professional work history, and leadership activities.
 They review personal statements and letters of reference as well as other potential indicators of maturity and motivation.
 The admissions committee does not have a preference in regards to the GMAT or GRE for admissions consideration.

 Letters of Recommendation

 We encourage recommenders to submit their letters through the online application system.
-During the application process, the applicant is able to send an electronic request to the designated recommender.
+During the application process, you’re able to send an electronic request to the designated recommender.
 The recommender is then able to complete the review within the online system or upload a saved document.

-If necessary, the applicant or the recommender may send completed letters in a sealed envelope to:
+If necessary, you or the recommender may send completed letters in a sealed envelope to:

 Darla Moore School of Business

 Director of Admissions